aapp1420/BERT-analysis/README.md

 This is the homework repository of Deep Learning for Human Language Processing
 ## Goal
 The goal for this homework is:
-* train a chinese nli task and save model
+* train a chinese nli task and save model.
 * generate dataset which created from each layer embedding of each data in xnli sample data (two dataset: one is created from pretrained model, the other one is fintuned model.)
 * analysis embeddings (anisotropy, self-similarity, Maximum Explainable Variances) (also include the adjusted anisotropy version)